Mom sent this info, but unsure of the exact source. its a great idea for using fresh lemon that you freeze.

 In a small pot heat almond butter and mashed bananas.
 Stir gently until well combined.
 Set aside.

 In a food processor, coarse chop the almonds, apricots, raisins and cherries.
 Transfer to a bowl.
+Mix in seeds and oats.
+Fold in the almond butter mixture.

 Line wide loaf tin with parchment paper and press the batter it.